marmakoide/arduino/projects/led-blinker/README.md

  You might have to modify the USB device associated to the Arduino UNO when plugged on the USB port.
 Check the Makefile to do so.

+## Notes

+The delay to switch the led on and off is implemented with a busy loop : the `_delay_ms()` function from libavr.
+This is fine for a quick demo, but the usually better way to implement a delay would be using timers and interrupts.